Table of Contents

-- An essential amino acid and precursor of tyrosine
+- Essential amino acid and precursor of tyrosine

-- PHE hydroxylase catalyzes formation of tyrosine from PHE
+- PHE hydroxylase catalyzes the formation of tyrosine from PHE

 - Deficiency of the enzyme PHE hydroxylase causes phenylketonuria

-- High PHE levels cause damage to brain
+- High PHE levels cause damage to the brain

 - Treatable by reducing PHE levels